y-pakorn/EmbeddedMemoryGame/README.md

 The modifiable settings are

 - Numbers of pattern to memories, default to 6
   - Adjustable by changing the `rSize` value in line `39` to desired value.
-More than 10 will be too overkill.
+More than 10 will be too hard and overkill.
 - Delays between each blinking, default to 500ms
-  - Adjustable by changing the `delay` function parameters in line `154` and `156`.
+  - Adjustable by changing the `delay` function parameters in line `154` and `156` (in milliseconds).
 Less than 200ms will be too fast.a